GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

     # Train
     model.fit_generator(train_dataloader, valid_dataloader, epochs=num_epochs, callbacks=callbacks)

-A random batch of the MNIST dataset images
+A Random Batch of the MNIST Dataset Images
 ==========================================

 Let's see some of the input samples inside the training dataset.